inno-se/the-guide/README.md

 - Record all meetings whenever possible to later:
   - analyze original customer's feedback;
   - convert task discussions into issue descriptions;
-  - obtain hard evidence for attendance and participation to later use it against free riders.
+  - obtain hard evidence for attendance and participation to later [deal with free riders](#deal-with-free-riders).
 - Discuss tasks and acceptance criteria during team meetings to align task understanding and quality standards of team members.
 - Set a clear goal for each sprint and assign all issues planned for the sprint.
 - Leave enough buffer time to complete tasks, test code, and prepare neat assignment submissions.